Yalantis/uCrop/README.md

 Currently, you can change:

-   * image compression format (e.g. PNG, JPEG, WEBP), compression
+   * image compression format (e.g. PNG, JPEG), compression
    * image compression quality [0 - 100].
 PNG which is lossless, will ignore the quality setting.
    * whether all gestures are enabled simultaneously
    * maximum size for Bitmap that is decoded from source Uri and used within crop view.
 If you want to override the default behaviour.